 Our Services are not directed to children under the age of 18 ("Children").
 We do not knowingly collect personal information from children under the age of 18.
-If you are a parent or guardian and you are aware that your child has provided us with Personal Information, please contact us.
-If we become aware that we have collected Personal Information from children without verifying parental consent, we take steps to delete that information from our servers.
+If you are a parent or guardian and you know that your child has provided us with personal information, please contact us.
+If we become aware that we have collected personal information from children without verifying parental consent, we take steps to delete that information from our servers.

 9. California Privacy Rights

 This section applies only to California residents.
 Pursuant to the California Consumer Privacy Act of 2018 ("CCPA"), the following is a summary of the categories of Personal Information, as identified and defined in the CCPA (see California Civil Code section 1798.140(o)), that we collect, why we collect your Personal Information, where we obtain the Personal Information, and the third parties with whom we share your Personal Information.

 We generally collect the following categories of personal information about you when you use our Services:

 - identifiers such as name, address, unique personal identifier, email, phone number, IP address of your device, software and identification numbers associated with your devices;